Multi-label Classification using Labels as Hidden Nodes: Introduction

-Rather than `correcting' classifications, several families of methods attempt to learn and classify the labels together.
-The label powerset method (\texttt{LP}, see \citep{Overview}) is one such family, where each label vector as a single class value in a multi-class problem.
-The vector chosen as the `class label' is trivially decoded (deterministically) into separate label relevances (i.e., $[\yp_1,\ldots,\yp_L] = \ypred = h_\texttt{LP}(\xtest)$, where $\ypred$ is one of the label vectors observed in the training set).
+The label powerset method (\alg{LP}, see \citep{Overview}) is one such family, where each label vector as a single class value in a multi-class problem.
+The vector chosen as the `class label' is in fact a binary vector indicating label relevances.
+It can be seen as directly maximizing \Eq{eq:MAP}, where $\Y = \{\y^{(1)},\ldots,\y^{(N)}\}$ (distinct label combinations in the training data).
+A number of scalable improvements have been made to this approach (\alg{RAkEL}~\citep{RAkEL2} and \alg{HOMER}~\citep{HOMER} are perhaps two of the most well-known) by dividing up the labelset into a number of smaller more manageable subsets.

-Another example is the family of methods based on classifier chains (\texttt{CC}, \cite{ECC2}), illustrated in \Fig{fig:cc}.
-This model is related to \texttt{BR}, but uses binary relevance predictions as extra input attributes for the following classifier, cascaded along a chain.
-Like \texttt{LP} therefore, it models labels and inputs together, rather than correcting labels as a separate step.
-In the original formulation, inference is done via greedy search such that
+Another example is the family of methods based on classifier chains (\alg{CC}, \cite{ECC2}), illustrated in \Fig{fig:cc}.
+This model is related to \alg{BR}, but uses binary relevance predictions as extra input attributes for the following classifier, cascaded along a chain.
+In a probabilistic formulation known as \emph{probabilistic classifier chains} (\alg{PCC}, \cite{PCC}), the method can be derived from \Eq{eq:MAP} simply by expanding the probability distribution under the chain rule, to obtain